BenLorantfy/nestjs-zod/README.md

 > [!NOTE]
 > We need to use the `class <dtoname> extends createZodDto(...` syntax because nestjs/typescript requires classes be used for DTOs

+##### Parameters
+- `schema` - A zod schema.
+You can "bring your own zod", including zod v3 schemas, v4 schemas, zod mini schemas, etc.  The only requirement is that the schema has a method called `parse`

 ##### Using Zod DTOs